Additive Manufacturing Via Material Extrusion

-A computed tomography (CT) scan of the inside of a part made via material extrusion shows how deposition strategy (e.g., toolpath, contour, road width) affects the infill and density.
-Image credits: Timothy W. Simpson.
+A computed tomography (CT) scan of the inside of a part made via material extrusion shows how deposition strategy (e.g., tool path, contour, road width) affects the infill and density.
+Image credit: Timothy W. Simpson.

-As key patents started to expire, material extrusion technology was embraced by the open source community, giving rise to FFF (fused filament fabrication) systems and eventually RepRaps, 3D printers that could replicate themselves.
-This open source revolution spawned hundreds of material extrusion start-ups, mostly notably MakerBot, which was acquired by Stratasys for over $400 million in 2013 (check out the documentary, Print the Legend if you want to learn the full story).
-While this acquisition frustrated many in the open source community, the next wave of the AM revolution was launched and remains strong to this day thanks to new startups and new capabilities.
+As key patents started to expire, material extrusion technology was embraced by the open source community, giving rise to FFF (fused-filament fabrication) systems and eventually RepRaps, 3D printers that could replicate themselves.
+This open source revolution spawned hundreds of material extrusion start-ups, mostly notably MakerBot, which was acquired by Stratasys for more than $400 million in 2013 (check out the documentary, Print the Legend if you want to learn the full story).
+While this acquisition frustrated many in the open source community, the next wave of the AM revolution was launched and remains strong to this day thanks to new start-ups and new capabilities.

 As the name implies, material extrusion extrudes a material through a nozzle (or orifice) and selectively deposits material layer-by-layer to form an object.
 Material extrusion is kind of like squeezing toothpaste out of the tube, except that plastic hardens a lot faster after it is extruded and cools down.
-Most material extrusion systems use a spool of plastic filament as the feedstock, which costs about $20/kilogram for standard materials (PLA, ABS, PC, etc.).
-Proprietary filaments can be 2-3 times more expensive, and advanced materials (nylon, flexible filaments, carbon fiber reinforced filaments, etc.) can easily run $40/kilogram or more.
-The systems themselves can cost less than $1,000 for an entry-level system for home use to $5,000-$10,000 for a desktop system for prototyping and tooling to $150,000 and higher for industrial-grade systems.
+Most material extrusion systems use a spool of plastic filament as the feedstock, which costs about $20 per kilogram for standard materials (PLA, ABS, PC and more).
+Proprietary filaments can be two to three times more expensive, and advanced materials (nylon, flexible filaments, carbon fiber-reinforced filaments) can easily run $40 per kilogram or more.
+The systems themselves can cost less than $1,000 for an entry-level system for home use, or they can range from $5,000 to $10,000 for a desktop system for prototyping and tooling to $150,000 and more for industrial-grade systems.

 Industrial-grade systems offer faster build rates and larger build volumes.
-Some large-scale industrial systems come equipped with pellet feeders, which increases material feed rates even more dramatically.
-Pellets can also be bought in bulk for about 1/5 the cost of filament, and it is easy to add chopped carbon fiber, for instance, to pellet feeders to improve strength.
-This combination enabled Big Area Additive Manufacturing (BAAM), a material extrusion technology developed by Oak Ridge National Labs and machine tool manufacturer, Cincinnati Incorporated, which can additively manufacture a full-scale vehicle chassis in days.
+Some large-scale industrial systems come equipped with pellet feeders, which increase material feed rates even more dramatically.
+Pellets can also be bought in bulk for about a fifth of the cost of filament, and it is easy to add chopped carbon fiber, for instance, to pellet feeders to improve strength.
+This combination enabled Big Area Additive Manufacturing (BAAM), a material extrusion technology developed by Oak Ridge National Laboratory and machine tool manufacturer Cincinnati Incorporated that can additively manufacture a full-scale vehicle chassis in just days.
 They have since claimed the Guinness World Record for the largest solid 3D printed object, namely, a wing trim-and-drill tool for Boeing.
 Local Motors initially used BAAM technology to additively manufacture the chassis for Olli, a small commuter bus that is easily customized for different municipalities.
-They now use Thermwood’s large-scale additive manufacturing (LSAM) technology to 3D print 90% of the vehicle.
+It now uses Thermwood’s large-scale additive manufacturing (LSAM) technology to 3D print 90% of the vehicle.

 Another big drawback of material extrusion is part strength.
 Parts made by material extrusion are not fully dense (see the image), and anisotropy arises due to layer-by-layer fabrication.
 The latter occurs because the “weld strength” between layers is not as strong as the strength within a layer due to the way that polymers gain strength during processing.
 Injection molding techniques are fully dense and do not suffer from this anisotropy because the entire plastic part is heated and pressurized in the mold during fabrication.
 This leads to stronger parts via injection molding, but process improvements along with a better understanding of the impact of different process parameters are slowly closing this gap.
 Meanwhile, advancements in the technology, combined with new material feedstocks, are enabling the use of carbon fiber, Kevlar and even metallic particles to be embedded in filament and additively manufactured with material extrusion.
 This is game-changing for material extrusion.